Blue-Eyed Grass, Narrowleaf Blue-Eyed Grass

-Bermuda's national flower, blue-eyed grass features 10-12″ long sword-like leaves and from late spring to mid summer, charming deep-blue flowers with yellow centers.
+Bermuda's national flower, blue-eyed grass features 10-12 in. long sword-like leaves and from late spring to mid summer, charming deep-blue flowers with yellow centers.
 Foliage continues to look healthy throughout summer and fall.
 Highly adaptable, blue-eyed grass thrives in full sun or part shade.
 Plants are drought tolerant once established; appearance is fresher and bloom is heavier when regular water is provided.
 Use at the front of mixed borders, in containers, or allow blue-eyed grass to naturalize in a woodland garden.
 Winter hardy to zone 4.Blue-eyed grass seeds cannot ship to HI, PR, or Canada.